JanHerca/urantiapedia/output/wikijs/en/article/Irwin_Ginsburgh/Scientific_Predictions_of_The_Urantia_Book.md

 [^1]: _Author's Note_: The first edition of _The Mind at Mischief_ by Dr. William S. Sadler, Funk & Wagnalls 1929, has a note about the use of stenography in the transmission of the Urantia Papers.

-[^2]: _Editor's Note_: [UB 101:4](/en/The_Urantia_Book/101#p4) Section in Paper 101 titled _The Limitations of Revelation_ gives an account of the restrictions set on the book.
+[^2]: _Editor's Note_: <a id="a314_23"></a>[UB 101:4](/en/The_Urantia_Book/101#p4) Section in Paper 101 titled _The Limitations of Revelation_ gives an account of the restrictions set on the book.
 A paragraph goes like this: “We are not at liberty to anticipate the scientific discoveries of a thousand years.”

 [^3]: _Editor's Note_: Albert A. Michelson conducted several experiments to measure the speed of light between 1920 and 1931.
 Although, in fact, around 1931 he determined a value of 299,774 ± 11 km/s, which was published posthumously, it is curious, however, that in 1922 he had determined another higher value of 299,796 ± 4 km/s that was not considered as accurate due to measurement problems, which was discarded, and which is very close to the value offered by _The Urantia Book_. https://en.wikipedia.org/wiki/Albert_A._Michelson

 [^4]: _Author's Note_: Parentheses show the field of science and _The Urantia Book_ reference.
 Scientific information is available in any good modern encyclopedia.

-[^5]: _Editor's Note_: The text quoted from the book ([UB 65:4.3-6](/en/The_Urantia_Book/65#p4_3)) speaks of “controlling certain serious diseases”, which fits very well with cancer.
+[^5]: _Editor's Note_: The text quoted from the book (<a id="a320_54"></a>[UB 65:4.3-6](/en/The_Urantia_Book/65#p4_3)) speaks of “controlling certain serious diseases”, which fits very well with cancer.
 The last paragraph is revealing when it says that a system was implanted on another inhabited planet not far from us, improving the technique to further control the ability of normal cells to proliferate.
 As is known, a cancer is a disordered proliferation of normal cells.
 It is quite possible that these paragraphs from _The Urantia Book_ are heralding the future discovery of a cure for cancer.

 [^6]: _Editor's Note_: The theory of _continental drift_ was proposed by the German Alfred Wegener in 1912.
 This theory, together with the theory of _spreading of the ocean floor_ were included in the 1960s in the theory of _Tectonic plates_. https://en.wikipedia.org/wiki/Continental_drift

 [^7]: _Editor's Note_: Science is currently unclear on how the Sun formed.
 If there was a nebula in this part of the galaxy, there is no longer a trace of such a nebula.
 Science has not detected any.
-The book also agrees with this by saying that “the great Andronover Nebula is no more” ([UB 57:4.9](/en/The_Urantia_Book/57#p4_9)).
+The book also agrees with this by saying that “the great Andronover Nebula is no more” (<a id="a324_288"></a>[UB 57:4.9](/en/The_Urantia_Book/57#p4_9)).
 Despite this, two recent studies seem to begin to suggest that the Sun did not form alone.
 Vincent Tatischeff, from the French national scientific research center, has published a study in which he assures that the presence in our solar system of short-lived radioisotopes such as beryllium-10 (^10^Be) can only be explained if the Sun was formed by some system involving the existence of either another massive star, or a giant molecular cloud produced by a bunch of supernovae.
 (Vincent Tatischeff, Jean Dupart, Nicolas de Séréville, _Light-element nucleosynthesis in a molecular cloud interacting with a supernova remnant and the origin of Beryllium in the protosolar nebula_, _The Astrophysical Journal_, 2014.)
 And a recent study by Anthony Brown, of the University of Missouri, has tried to map the brothers of the Sun, the several thousand suns that science estimates that they formed at the same time as the Sun.
 (Anthony G. A. Brown, Simon F. Portegies Zwart, Jennifer Bean, _The Quest for the Sun's Siblings: an Exploratory Search in the Hipparcos Catalogue_, _Monthly Notices of the Royal Astronomical Society_, 2010 .)
 To date, these suns have not yet been detected.

 [^8]: _Editor's Note_: This theory is known as the _Steady-state model_. https://en.wikipedia.org/wiki/Steady-state_model

-[^9]: _Editor's Note_: The “cosmic upheaval” that brought about the end of our nebula occurred 8 to 10 billion years ago ([UB 57:4.6](/en/The_Urantia_Book/57#p4_6)), close to the figure current science gives for the age of the universe. https://en.wikipedia.org/wiki/Age_of_the_universe
+[^9]: _Editor's Note_: The “cosmic upheaval” that brought about the end of our nebula occurred 8 to 10 billion years ago (<a id="a328_122"></a>[UB 57:4.6](/en/The_Urantia_Book/57#p4_6)), close to the figure current science gives for the age of the universe. https://en.wikipedia.org/wiki/Age_of_the_universe

 [^10]: _Editor's Note_: This theory is known as the _Chamberlin—Moulton planetesimal hypothesis_. https://en.wikipedia.org/wiki/Chamberlin–Moulton_planetesimal_hypothesis

 [^11]: _Editor's Note_: When speaking about Angina, it is unclear what _The Urantia Book_ refers to by “dark giant” designation.
-It does not appear to be a _black hole_, as the book uses the term “dark islands of space” ([UB 15:3.1](/en/The_Urantia_Book/15#p3_1), [UB 15:5.11](/en/The_Urantia_Book/ 15#p5_11), [UB 15:6.3](/en/The_Urantia_Book/15#p6_3), [UB 15:6.11](/en/The_Urantia_Book/15#p6_11), [UB 15:8.7](/en/The_Urantia_Book /15#p8_7)) to refer to them.
+It does not appear to be a _black hole_, as the book uses the term “dark islands of space” (<a id="a332_221"></a>[UB 15:3.1](/en/The_Urantia_Book/15#p3_1), [UB 15:5.11](/en/The_Urantia_Book/ 15#p5_11), <a id="a332_310"></a>[UB 15:6.3](/en/The_Urantia_Book/15#p6_3), <a id="a332_353"></a>[UB 15:6.11](/en/The_Urantia_Book/15#p6_11), [UB 15:8.7](/en/The_Urantia_Book /15#p8_7)) to refer to them.
 It could refer to some of the stellar objects that are being postulated recently, such as [black stars](https://en.wikipedia.org/wiki/Black_star_\(semiclassical_gravity\)), [dark energy stars](https://en.wikipedia.org/wiki/Dark-energy_star), [gravastars](https://en.wikipedia.org/wiki/Gravastar), or [black dwarfs](https://en.wikipedia.org/wiki/Black_dwarf), objects whose actual existence is not yet known.

 [^12]: _Editor's Note_: The existence of a “Planet Nine” has recently been proposed to account for the asymmetry of the orbits of other planets. https://en.wikipedia.org/wiki/Planet_Nine